strtok/marwood-book/src/ch01-00-design-overview.md

 ## A breakdown of Marwood's Components

-The remainder of this text dives into the detail of all of the components that make up Marwood's library:
+The remainder of this text describes the design decisions behind each of Marwood's major library components:

 * A [parser] and [tokenizer] used to create Marwood's AST [cell] object.
-This object acts as both input to the VM's eval() function, and also the result of an evaluation.
-The tokenizer is also useful in other situations, such as repl bracket matching and syntax hilighting.
+This object acts as both input to the VM's `eval()` function, and also the result of an evaluation.
+Marwood's tokenizer is also useful in other situations, such as providing input to REPL syntax highlighting and bracket matching.

 * A [virtual machine] that represents a scheme environment and may be used to execute scheme.
-The VM may be used to evaluate a `Cell` produced by Marwood's parser (or created manually).
+The VM may be used to evaluate a `Cell` produced by Marwood's parser.
 Successful evaluation results in an output `Cell`, that represents the result of the evaluation.

 * A [compiler] that given a `Cell` and a `VM`, constructs compiled bytecode to be executed on the VM.